-Project LUNI is a non-profit organisation which focusses on rehoming and caring of street cats in Singapore since 2016.
+Project LUNI is a non-profit organisation which focuses on rehoming and caring of street cats in Singapore since 2016.
 We focus on four pillars:

 If there are kittens found we bring them home to foster, socialize and rehome them.
 We have them checked and vaccinated at the vet, deworm them and give them all the treatments and the love